Feed the Mind & the Soul

 "I can do all things through Christ which strengtheneth me.

 -- Philippians 4:13

-While diet and lifestyle choices directly impact one's physical healthy, I strongly believe that the key ingredient which contributes to both physical and mental well-being consists of finding meaning and purpose.
+While diet and lifestyle choices directly impact one's physical health, I strongly believe that the key ingredient which contributes to both physical and mental well-being consists of finding meaning and purpose.
 This comes through and by turning our will and well-being over to the care of God.

 “A goal properly set is halfway reached. ”

 Changing habits to consciously improve your health is no small undertaking, and making the decision to change is just the first step.
 Actively thinking about and planning for change will help prepare you for the process and motivate you to stay on track.
 When you’re ready to make a change, it is often helpful to set tangible goals.
 These goals can be short-term (daily, weekly, monthly) or long-term (6–12 months).
 When goal setting for behavior change, it’s also helpful to set goals that are SMART—specific, measurable, attainable, realistic, and timely.

 Character Strengths are the positive parts of your personality that impact how you think, feel and behave.
 Scientists have identified 24 character strengths.
 Character strengths are different than your other personal strengths, such as your unique skills, talents, interests and resources, because they reflect the "real" you—who you are at your core.
 These strengths are the key to you being your best self.
 When you know your best character traits, you can improve your life and thrive.
 Research shows that using your character strengths can help:

 Functional Medicine health coaching helps clients become better at living with stress.
 Rather than attempting to reduce or avoid stress, embracing stress may help people heal, even in very difficult situations.
 Embracing stress changes how we think about ourselves and what we think we can handle.
 Focusing on the upside of stress transforms how we experience it, both physically and emotionally.
 We will identify five core ways to address stress: